ashleighcodess/Leadliftr/replit.md

 ## Overview

-This is a Flask-based web application that extracts lead data from CRM systems by connecting to Chrome's remote debugging interface.
-The application allows users to connect to Chrome, select tabs, configure field mappings, and extract lead data to CSV format.
+This is a Flask-based web application that extracts lead data from CRM systems using a simple HTML paste interface.
+The application allows users to paste HTML content, configure field mappings, extract lead data, and export to CSV format.
+It now includes an optional lead scrubbing feature to filter out landlines, toll-free numbers, VOIP numbers, and litigation-related leads for higher quality mobile leads.

 ## User Preferences